-Although venlafaxine has not been shown to increase the impairment of mental and motor skills caused by alcohol, patients should be advised to avoid alcohol while taking venlafaxine 17.5 Allergic Reactions
+17.4 Alcohol Although venlafaxine has not been shown to increase the impairment of mental and motor skills caused by alcohol, patients should be advised to avoid alcohol while taking venlafaxine.

-Patients should be advised to notify their physician if they develop a rash, hives, or a related allergic phenomenor Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during therapy.
+17.5 Allergic Reactions Patients should be advised to notify their physician if they develop a rash, hives, or a related allergic phenomenon 17.6 Pregnanc

-17.7 Nursing Patients should be advised to notify their physician if they are breast-feeding an infant.
+Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during therapy.
+Patients should be advised to notify their physician if they are breast-feeding an infant.